beckblakestrom/beckblakestrom/README.md

-### Wassup!
+### Wassssup.
 My name is Blake Beckstrom and I am an independent web designer and developer.
 I am highly proficient in HTML, CSS, and SASS and am currently learning JS and the MERN Stack.